gustavool/pokedex-react/README.md

 ## Description

-A simple Pokedex created using data/info from [PokeApi](https://pokeapi.co), React.JS and Styled Components for style.
+A simple Pokedex created using data/info from [PokeApi](https://pokeapi.co), React.JS and Styled Components.

 ### Web